rosswilson/browser-sync-tal/README.md

 ## Use cases of BrowserSync

-* Live feedback of CSS or JS changes
+* Live feedback of CSS or JS changes.
-* Regression testing prior to a release
+* Regression testing prior to a release.
 * Explorative testing, discovering differences between different devices.

 ## How does it work?